gnowoel/gnowoel.github.io/_posts/2015-10-29-manipulating-files-with-a-gulp-plugin.md

 file.contents = file.contents.pipe(stream);
 {% endhighlight %}

+Without arguments, the `through` method just returns a passthrough stream, which takes an input and push it off as-is.
+Note here we use the `through` method rather than `through.obj`, because we're dealing with the internal contents of a stream, which are buffers, not objects.

-The `stream.write` method is used for manually pushing a buffer to a stream.
-To chain together two streams, just use `stream.pipe`.
+The `stream.write` method is used for manually pushing a buffer.
+And the `stream.pipe` method is used to chain together two streams.

-Now the plugin can be written as follows:
+With this in place, we can write the plugin as follows:

 {% highlight javascript %}
 var through = require('through2');